-But when it comes to the physical ailments that follow a long day behind the desk, it’s really not sitting itself that’s the problem, says Pete Egoscue, Co-Founder of Elev8d Fitness.
-“If your mind can conceive of a position or activity, the body is capable to implementing it without harming itself,” he says.
+But when it comes to the physical ailments that follow a long day behind the desk, it’s really not sitting itself that’s the problem, says Pete Egoscue, co-Founder of Elev8d Fitness, the new 8-minute home workout program from Sonima.
+“If your mind can conceive of a position or activity, the body is capable of implementing it without harming itself,” he says.
 It’s bringing a body that’s out of alignment into the chair that causes so many of the problems we blame on sitting itself.

-We’re definitely not saying you shouldn’t decrease the amount of time you spend sedentary.
-Countless studies have shown that the more hours you spend inactive, the higher your risk for major diseases like diabetes and heart disease—even early death.
+It is always a good idea to decrease the amount of time you spend inactive.
+Countless studies have shown that the more hours you spend sedentary, the higher your risk for major diseases, like diabetes and heart disease, even early death.

-Indeed, there are some aspects of sitting that nothing but moving around can fix.
+There are certain side effects of prolonged sitting that only movement can fix.
 For example, when you sit, the fascia around your muscles are forced into a shortened position, so when you stand up after an hour or two, you’re trying to stretch out contracted fibers, explains Lev Kalika, D.C, clinical director and founder of New York Dynamic Neuromuscular Rehabilitation & Physical Therapy in New York.
-Plus, your body can’t circulate blood as well when you’re sitting, so fluid accumulates in the muscles below your waist.
-That’s why you feel so stiff when you stand after sitting through a movie or long meeting, he explains.
+Also, your body can’t circulate blood as well when you’re sitting, so fluid accumulates in the muscles below your waist.
+That’s why you feel so stiff when you stand after sitting through a movie or long meeting, he adds.